 [25.0] IS troops (Daesh)

-For ethical reasons, (the self proclaimed Islamic caliphate, or ) is not represented by a player in the game.
-Instead, IS troops are activated through Event cards, reflecting the IS by all the regional actors as in real life.
+For ethical reasons, IS (the self proclaimed Islamic caliphate, or Daesh) is not represented by a player in the game.
+Instead, IS troops are activated through Event cards, reflecting the manipulation of IS by all the regional actors, as in real life.
 Each scenario specifies the presence, or not, of IS troops in the game and their initial deployment.

-25.1 IS ounters
+25.1 IS Counters

 IS counters may only stack and fight with other IS counters (25 in all).
 Except the Al Baghdadi counter (representing IS’ staff and its Elite Division), which has 2 steps, all other IS units only have 1 step to describe their mediocre resilience.
 IS counters are always placed face down on the map (IS symbol uppermost), to hide their combat potential, reflecting their ability to merge into the population and also to maintain a degree of uncertainty.
 Even when he takes control of IS, a player may not check IS units’ strength until he resolves the offensives he has declared.
 As soon as the combat has ended, the surviving IS counters are flipped again to hide their combat value.